-Many daytime television commercials promise to wipe out your tax debt for thousands less than you owe.
+Many daytime television commercials promise to wipe out your back taxes for thousands less than you owe.
 The truth is, however, that the IRS rarely grants offer in compromise arrangements.
 In 2017, only 25,000 of the 16 million taxpayers who owed money to the IRS were successfully approved for a settlement offer.

-The IRS requires you to prove that they will be unable to collect the full tax balance from you before the statute of limitations on the debt expires.
-The statute of limitations on federal tax debt is 10 years.
+The IRS requires you to prove that they will be unable to collect the full tax balance from you before the statute of limitations on the amount due expires.
+The statute of limitations on federal back taxes is 10 years.
 However, the clock stops ticking when you apply for an offer in compromise.
 It’s important that you avoid signing documents that waive your statute of limitations.

 In general, the IRS considers your reasonable collection potential.
 This amount includes the value of your assets, including real estate, savings, and investment accounts, and other property.
 It also includes the amount left over each month after your allowable expenses are covered.
 The IRS has established guidelines for reasonable living expenses and how assets are valued and sold.

 For example, if you have $25,000 of equity in your home but limited monthly income, your offer amount should be at least $25,000.
 If you do not have assets but expect to earn disposable income of $500 each month for the next 10 years, your offer amount must be at least $60,000.
 If your back tax amount is less than your reasonable collection potential, an offer in compromise does not make sense for you.